The Ultimate Ignition Poker Review

 Full tables are not displayed, which is a first to me.
 There are also no waiting lists, which, again, is probably tied in to Ignition Poker wanting to keep the games loose.

-How?
-At every other poker site experienced players can scout out potential tables and wait for only those with softer flop/average pot numbers.
+How does displaying less information help keep games loose?
+At every other poker site showing table metrics, experienced players can scout out potential tables and wait for only those with softer flop/average pot numbers.

-You have to take what you get here.
+You have to take what you can get here.

 No hands per hour